ryoppippi/denippet-autoimport-vscode/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Credits
+## Inspired

-This project is developed and maintained by Ryotaro "Justin" Kimura.
-Contributions are welcome to improve the functionality and scope of snippet management within the Denops ecosystem.
+This feature is inspired by a builtin function in [LuaSnip](https://github.com/L3MON4D3/LuaSnip?tab=readme-ov-file#add-snippets)